 Summiting Elbrus requires no technical or mountaineering experience

-The day to day acclimatization hikes are easy
+The day to day acclimatization hikes are not that challenging

 We will be hiking high and sleeping low to help acclimatize